-Solange Knowles Shading Adele After She Beats Beyonce For Album Of The Year? — See Tweet
+Solange Knowles Disses Grammys After Adele Beats Beyonce For Album Of The Year

-Solange Knowles took to social media right after Adele beat Beyonce for Album Of The Year on Feb.
-12, making it clear she sided with Frank Ocean!
-She even attached his heated Tumblr tirade about the Grammy Awards.
-So did she totally diss Adele?!
+Solange Knowles blasted the Grammy Awards after Adele beat Beyonce for Album Of The Year on Feb.
+12, hinting that she supported a boycott.
+She even attached Frank Ocean’s Tumblr tirade, where he accused organizers of having a ‘cultural bias!’

 Solange Knowles, 30, is taking a stand.
-Shortly after Adele, 28, defeated Beyonce, 35, for Album Of The Year at the 59th Annual Grammy Awards on Feb.
-12, the songstress made her opinion known with one simple tweet reading “wuddup frank.”
-She attached a copy of Frank Ocean‘s bitter Tumbler tirade about the star-studded award ceremony, where he accused Grammy organizers of having a “cultural bias” and allowing “faulty wins.”
+Shortly after Adele, 28, shockingly defeated Beyonce, 35, for Album Of The Year at the 59th Annual Grammy Awards on Feb.
+12, Solange made her opinions known with one simple tweet reading “wuddup frank.”
+She attached a copy of Frank Ocean‘s heated Tumblr tirade about the star-studded award ceremony, where he accused Grammy organizers of having a “cultural bias” and constantly allowing “faulty wins.”

 The 29-year-old took to Tumblr to vent out his frustrations on the matter, posting a very detailed message to the show’s producer Ken Ehrlich, and writer, David Wild, after they criticized the crooner’s lackluster 2013 Grammys performance.
 Both of them claimed Frank decided to boycott the Grammys only because he was embarrassed over the way his last performance went.
 However, the “Thinkin Of You” singer made it clear he felt the exact opposite.